 Table of Contents

-Do you want to charge different prices for different customers in WooCommerce?
-In this tutorial, I’ll show you step-by-step how to customize and display different product prices in your store depending on who is buying, what role they have, and other parameters.
+Do you want to set different prices for different customers in WooCommerce?
+In this tutorial, I’ll show you step-by-step how to customize and display different product prices in your store for specific users, user roles, and other conditions.

-- How do I charge different prices for different customers in WooCommerce?
+- How do I set different prices for different customers in WooCommerce?

 - How do I set different prices for different users in WooCommerce?